Languages of China: Language policy

 One decade before the demise of the Qing dynasty in 1912, Mandarin was promoted in the planning for China's first public school system.
+There is a debated myth, prevalent among speakers of Yue Chinese, that Cantonese lost to Mandarin in a narrow vote on the language of the new Republic of China.

-Mandarin has been promoted as the commonly spoken language for the country since 1956, based phonologically on the dialect of Beijing.
-The North Chinese language group is set up as the standard grammatically and lexically.
-Meanwhile, Mao Zedong and Lu Xun writings are used as the basis of the stylistic standard.
+Standard Mandarin (Putonghua) has been promoted as the commonly spoken language for the People's Republic since 1956, based phonologically on the dialect of Beijing, grammatically and lexically on various Mandarin varieties, and stylistically on the writings of Mao Zedong and Lu Xun.
 Pronunciation is taught with the use of the romanized phonetic system known as pinyin.
 Pinyin has been criticized for fear of an eventual replacement of the traditional character orthography.

-There is a debated myth, prevalent among speakers of Yue Chinese, that Cantonese lost to Mandarin in a narrow vote on the language of the new Republic of China.
+Ethnic minority language policy

 The Chinese language policy in mainland China is heavily influenced by the Soviet nationalities policy and officially encourages the development of standard spoken and written languages for each of the nationalities of China.
 Language is one of the features used for ethnic identification.
 In September 1951, the All-China Minorities Education Conference established that all minorities should be taught in their language at the primary and secondary levels when they count with a writing language.
 Those without a writing language or with an "imperfect" writing language should be helped to develop and reform their writing languages.

-However, in this schema, Han Chinese are considered a single nationality and the official policy of the People's Republic of China (PRC) treats the different varieties of Chinese differently from the different national languages, even though their differences are as significant, if not more so, as those between the various Romance languages of Europe.
+However, in this schema, Han Chinese are considered a single nationality and the official policy of the People's Republic of China (PRC) treats the different varieties of Chinese differently from the different national languages, even though their differences are as significant, if not more so, as those between the various romance languages of Europe.